28.06.2024 · Words by Myles

 How Is a Composite Door Different?

-Unlike traditional doors, composite doors are made from materials like uPVC, glass-reinforced plastic, and wood combined under pressurised conditions.
+Composite doors are made from materials like uPVC, glass-reinforced plastic, and wood combined under pressurised conditions.

 They're known to be safer, more resilient and more durable.
 However, they're not free from problems, and although they typically last a very long time, certain weather conditions and other variables can cause issues.